mkhizer77/DoodleJumpDemo/README.md

 For UI: Unity Canvas is being used
-* Intro animation (Main Menu screen): Tap To Play text appears when animation is over and then game can be started by tapping the screeen
+* Intro animation (MainMenuScreen): Tap To Play text appears when animation is over and then game can be started by tapping the screeen
-* Outro animation, presenting new score at game over
+* GamePlayScreen: It shows score based on number of platforms player (touched)jumped on, and each platform player touch will only be counted once
-* UI feedback shows the number of platforms the character jumped on
+* Outro animation (GameOverScreen), presenting new score at game over

 External Assets Used :